3D Printing

 The Universal Truths: Maintenance for Every FDM Printer

-Next, lubrication.
-This is often overlooked, but it’s CRITICAL for smooth motion.
-Your printer has either smooth rods with linear bearings, or linear rails with carriages, and lead screws for the Z-axis.
-For smooth rods, a light machine oil (like Super Lube or 3-in-1 oil) is usually perfect.
-For linear rails, you’ll want a good quality lithium grease.
-Apply a small amount to the rods/rails and lead screws, then manually move the axes back and forth a few times to work it in.
+Lubrication.
+For smooth rods with linear bearings, a light machine oil works fine.
+Super Lube or 3-in-1 oil are both solid choices.
+For linear rails, use a good lithium grease.
+Apply it to the rods, rails, and lead screws, then run the axes through their full range a few times to spread it evenly.
 Wipe off any excess.
-Do this every 100-200 printing hours, or if you notice any squeaking or stiffness.
-Just like putting a little oil on a rusty gate hinge, it makes a HUGE difference.
+Do this every 100 to 200 printing hours, or any time you hear squeaking or feel stiffness.
+It makes an immediate difference.

 Takeaway: Cleanliness, proper lubrication, and healthy belts/nozzles are non-negotiables for any FDM printer.